1449: The Hall was erected as part of the original College, now known as Old Court.

 1863: The saying of Grace before and after dinner was revised or introduced.

-All the work between 1854 and 1864 was paid for by Robert Moon, Fellow, whose arms appear as one of the benefactors in the west windows.
+All the work between 1846 and 1864 was paid for by Robert Moon, Fellow, whose arms appear as one of the benefactors in the west windows, and above the fireplace.
+He was elected the first Honorary Fellow in 1868.

 1865: 22 chairs for High Table bought from Howard & Sons.